m-zakeri/lab/docs/en/checklist/bsc_project.md

 ## Project Quality Assessment Checklist

 This checklist ensures that all required materials are submitted and are in a ready state for review before your **B.Sc. project viva session**.
-Refer to the above checklist plus the following items:
+Refer to the above checklist plus the following items (Optional items marked):

 ### **1. Project Document**